databrickslabs/partner-connect-api/OnboardingDoc.md

 | Integration | Description |
 |------------- | -------------|
 | Read Partner | This is used by partners that purely need to read (select) data from the Lakehouse.
 In Partner Connect, the user selects which data to grant access to your product.
-Databricks provides the partner a SQL Warehouse and PAT with permissions to query that data.
+Databricks provides the partner a SQL Warehouse, PAT with permissions or OAuth secret of the service principal with permissions to query that data.
 This is often used by **Business Intelligence and Data Quality partners**.
 | Write Partner | This is used by partners that purely need to write (ingest) data into the Lakehouse.
 In Partner Connect, the user selects which catalog to grant write access to your product.
-Databricks provides the partner a SQL Warehouse and PAT with permissions to create schemas and tables in that catalog.
+Databricks provides the partner a SQL Warehouse, PAT with permissions or OAuth secret of the service principal with permissions to create schemas and tables in that catalog.
 This is often used by **Ingestion partners**.
 | Read-Write Partner | This is used by partners that both need to read from and write to the Lakehouse.
 In Partner Connect, the user selects which catalog to grant write access and which schemas to grant read access for your product.
-Databricks provides the partner a SQL Warehouse and PAT with permissions to create schemas and tables in that catalog, as well as query the selected data.
+Databricks provides the partner a SQL Warehouse, PAT with permissions or OAuth secret of the service principal with permissions to create schemas and tables in that catalog, as well as query the selected data.
 This is often used by **Data Preparation partners**.
 | Notebook Partner | This is used by partners that want to demonstrate their integration with Databricks using a Databricks Notebook.
-Databricks provides the partner an Interactive Cluster and PAT with permissions.
-The partner can use the PAT to publish a Databricks Notebook and configure the Interactive Cluster.
+Databricks provides the partner an Interactive Cluster, PAT with permissions or OAuth secret of the service principal with permissions.
+The partner can use the PAT or service principal secret to publish a Databricks Notebook and configure the Interactive Cluster.
 | Desktop application Partner | This is used by partners that have a Desktop application (as opposed to a SaaS offering).
 In this integration, the user selects either an Interactive Cluster or SQL Warehouse and downloads a connection file to the partner product.
 This is often used by **Partners with Desktop applications**.<br /><br />N.B.
 For this type of integration, there is no need for the partner to implement the SaaS APIs mentioned elsewhere throughout this documentation.

 ## Changelog